a11ywatch/kayle/README.md

 });
 ```

-When passing raw `html` try to also include the `origin` or the url, this sets `window.origin` and helps scripts that rely on it work correctly.
+When passing raw `html` try to also include the `origin` or the url, this sets `window.origin` and helps scripts that rely on it to work correctly.

 If you need to run a full site-wide crawl import `autoKayle`.